achavez/FusionTables.js/README.md

 Tests
 -----
-Run the tests in the browser with `grunt testclient`, which will open the Intern.js browser client.
+Run the tests in the browser with `grunt test`, which will open the Intern.js browser client.

 License